rartino/OPTIMADE/demo.rst

 Inline Code
 -----------
-Regular inline literals `inline literal without format specifier` inline literal marked as json :json:`{'hello':'data', 'cucumber':42}` and inline literal marked as optimade filter :optimade-filter:`a > b AND C:D HAS ANY 5:"x", 7:"y", 3:"z"`
+Here is an ``inline literal without format specifier``, here is an inline literal marked as json :json:`{'hello':'data', 'cucumber':42}` and here is an inline literal marked as optimade filter :optimade-filter:`a > b AND C:D HAS ANY 5:"x", 7:"y", 3:"z"`

 Comments
 --------